kyee-rs/Ymail/readme.md

-# Groombot - Temporary Email Service in your smartphone. 📬
+# YmailBot - Temporary Email Service in your smartphone. 📬

 ## Contents
  - [Introduction](#introduction)